Paschke duality and assembly maps: Reduction to G -orbits

 \begin{rem} We can not expect that the Paschke morphism is an equivalence for spaces which are not proper $G$-spaces.
 More precisely, we do not expect that Assumption \ref{eoirgjwergerregwgreg}.\ref{ergoiwejrgrgrgwrgwergw} is satisfied if $\cF$ contains infinite subgroups.

-Assume that $S =G/H$ with $H$ infinite.
+{Indeed, a}ssume that $S =G/H$ with $H$ infinite.
 Then we have {where t}he equivalence $(1)$ is an instance of \cite[Prop.\ 9.35]{equicoarse} since $(G/H)_{min,min,disc}$ is discrete.
-In order to see the equivalence $(2)$ we use that the functor $K\bC\cX^{G}_{c}$ is continuous: We refer to \cite[Def.\ 5.15]{equicoarse} for the definition of this notion and to \cite[Thm.\ 6.3]{coarsek} for the fact.
-Continuity implies that the value of $K\bC\cX^{G}_{c}(X)$ for any $X$ in $G\BC$ is given as a colimit of the values $K\bC\cX^{G}_{c}(L)$ over the locally finite invariant subsets $L$ of $X$.
+In order to see the equivalence $(2)$ we use that the functor $K\bC\cX^{G}$ is continuous: We refer to \cite[Def.\ 5.15]{equicoarse} for the definition of this notion and to \cite[Thm.\ 6.3]{coarsek} for the fact.
+Continuity implies that the value of $K\bC\cX^{G}(X)$ for any $X$ in $G\BC$ is given as a colimit of the values $K\bC\cX^{G}(L)$ over the locally finite invariant subsets $L$ of $X$.
 We now observe that if $H$ is infinite, then $(G/H)_{min,min}\otimes G_{can,max}$ does not admit any non-empty invariant locally finite subset.
 Indeed, if $L$ would be such a subset, then on the one hand $(eH\times G)\cap L$ is finite, but the infinite group $H$ acts freely on this set on the other hand.

 In contrast, the spectrum does not vanish in general.
-As an example we consider the case $G=H$, and we further specialize to $\bC=\Hilb^{G}(A)$ and $\bK=\Hilb^{G}_{c}(A)$ for a $G$-$C^{*}$-algebra $A$.
+As an example we consider the case $G=H$, and we further specialize to {$\bC=\Hilb^{G}_{c}(A)$} for a {unital} $G$-$C^{*}$-algebra $A$.
 By Proposition \ref{wegojeogrregregwergwegre} we have an equivalence

 We claim that this spectrum is non-trivial if we take $A=\C$ with the trivial $G$-action.
 Indeed, in this case we have the class $ \id_{\kkG(\C)}$ in $\KKG_{0}(\C,\C)$ and $ \id_{\kkG(\C)}\simeq 0$ if and only if $\KKG(\C,\C)\simeq 0$.
 Since $\kkG(\C)$ is the tensor unit of $\KKG$ we have $ \KKG(\C,\C)\simeq 0$ if and only if $\KKG\simeq 0$.
-But since by \cite[Cor.\ 1.23]{KKG} this never happens. \hB \end{rem}
+But since by \cite[Thm.\ 1.23]{KKG} this never happens. \hB \end{rem}